Glenn Davis (politician)

 Glenn Ray Davis Jr. (born October 19, 1973) is an American politician from Virginia.
-Davis is a member of the Republican Party and is currently representing the Virginia House of Delegates 84th district.
+Davis served as a member of the Republican Party representing the Virginia House of Delegates 84th district.
+He resigned on April 24, 2023 to serve as director of the Virginia Department of Energy.

 Early life and education

 Glenn Davis was born and raised in Norfolk, Virginia.